-The Directors are required by the Maltese Companies Act (Cap.
-386) to prepare financial statements which give a true and fair view of the state of affairs of the Group and MIDI p.l.c. (the "Parent Company") as at the end of each reporting period and of the profit or loss for that period.
+The Directors are required by the Companies Act (Cap.
+386 of the laws of Malta) to prepare financial statements which give a true and fair view of the state of affairs of the Group and MIDI p.l.c. (the "Parent Company") as at the end of each reporting period and of the profit or loss for that period.